menu icon

 I'm fortunate to live in an area abundant with spring flowers, but there’s something magical about witnessing Sakura trees bloom at the base of Mount Fuji.
 I’m so obsessed with this idea that I even made a crochet Japanese knot bag to resemble Mount Fuji with cherry trees.

-These cherry blossom crochet coasters were inspired by my attempts to create cherry blossoms for my bag.
+The Cherry Blossom Coaster Pattern was inspired by my attempts to create cherry blossoms for my bag.
 Initially, I made them too large but realized I could turn them into crochet flower coasters.
 After some tweaking, this is the end result!

 Jump to: